Updated: Feb 23, 2022

 Why do people behave they way they do?

 The same goes for adults.
-When a nearby group of people sets up examples of poor behavior seemingly without consequence, the bandwagon grows fast.
+When a nearby group of people sets up examples of poor behavior, seemingly without consequence, the bandwagon grows fast.
 It’s easy to believe adults should just know better, but that’s not reality.
-While as adults we are all ultimately responsible for our own behavior, many of us are mislead.
+While, as adults we are all ultimately responsible for our own behavior, many of us don't realize it.

 I’ve seen it countless times, every time.
 When a child or adult has poor behavior, as long as a teacher can figure out how to reach that person with good information, the person changes for the better.
-When people label and throw others away over bad behavior nothing changes.
-In other words, people most often want to do the right thing, but are most often mislead or uninformed away from doing it.
+People most often want to do the right thing, but are most often mislead or uninformed away from doing it.

 So how does this apply spiritually?

-The Devil has little actual power compared to what he’s made many of us think.
+The devil has little actual power compared to what he’s made many of us think.
 Yes, he has systems and pyramid schemes in place.
-He uses them to murder, cheat, steal, corrupt and more, but they don't balance on true power.
+He uses them to murder, cheat, steal, corrupt and more, but they don't cary true power.
 Christ and his soldiers squelched that out of him.
-The system of evil and it’s influence hinges on one thing… deception, deception that stretches out into our culture in so many layers and so many ways it’s (almost) unbelievable.
+The system of evil and its influence hinges on one thing… deception; deception that stretches out into our culture in so many layers and so many ways it’s (almost) unbelievable.

-The Devil’s system is composed of lie after lie, each tailored not only to different types of people, but to individuals as well.
 He has endless ways to convince us to be divided from each other.
 And it works like the charm it is.
-The proof is in the SOP's (standard operating procedures) that trickle up from the bottom.
-What I mean is, the schoolyard bully’s “power” is just like the Devil’s.
-It works because of one thing, the bully has convinced the victim that the victim is powerless, when in reality the victim is not.
-Without that illusion evil’s influence falls short.
+The schoolyard bully’s “power” is just like the devil’s.
+It works because of one thing; the bully has convinced the victim that the victim is powerless, when in reality the victim is not.
+Without that illusion, evil’s influence falls short.
 It may cause damage, but it can't decide what we do about it.

 Why is the deception so wrong?

 We were never built to work against each other.
 And yet that’s how most of the world functions.
 We usually act less like communities and more like packs of wild animals.
-Instead of always lifting each other up we often tear each other down.
-We look each other in the face and smile while immediately judging and pining for the dismissal of each other.
+Instead of lifting each other up we often tear each other down.

-Entire neighborhoods, businesses and other organizations are built on opportunistic, hateful behavior.
-And often times no matter what real information surrounds us, we go with the emotion that tells us to destroy fellowship, rather than the logic that could lead us to build it.
+Entire neighborhoods, businesses and other organizations are often built on opportunistic, hateful behavior.
+And many times, no matter what real information surrounds us, we go with the emotion that tells us to destroy fellowship.

 Where it really comes from